RenukaKapila/DATA3402-Kaggle-Project-/README.md

 # Airline Satisfaction Predictor

-* **One Sentence Summary:** This repository uses the Airline Passenger Satisfaction dataset from Kaggle to predict whether a passenger is satisfied or dissatisfied using tabular machine learning models.
+This repository uses the Airline Passenger Satisfaction dataset from Kaggle to predict whether a passenger is satisfied or dissatisfied using tabular machine learning models.

 ## Overview